 Adept engineers designed flexibility into the steel frame so that it not only meets the demands of the business now, but there is the option for further expansion in the future.
 We modelled 800 tonnes of rebar without any issues on site.

 One end of the distribution centre has a four storey office block attached, and a conveyor link bridge, used for stock transferral, from the north eastern corner of the building.

-Erol explains: “The bridge will be a four span 120 metre long structure formed with a series of trusses to accommodate the double deck configuration.
-The lower deck will feature conveyor belts for transporting goods and the upper deck will be a pedestrian thoroughfare for staff.”
+The bridge is a four span 120 metre long structure formed with a series of trusses to accommodate the double deck configuration.
+The lower deck features conveyor belts for transporting goods and the upper deck is a pedestrian thoroughfare for staff.